Convert PALM to EPSI

 The PALM file extension, standing for Palm Pixmap, is a bitmap image format used by Palm OS mobile devices.
 It stores logos, clipart, photos, and other images for display in Palm OS applications.
 Originating from the now-discontinued Palm OS, the PALM format evolved through several versions, with later iterations supporting transparency and run-length encoding compression.
 PALM files are compatible with various operating systems, including Windows, Linux, and Mac OS, and can be opened and converted using tools.

-Check the file preview quickly and use PALM to EPSI tools if you need to change the conversion settings.
+Check the preview and configure PALM to EPSI tools before proceeding.